HBartosch/Routya/Routya.Core/README.md

 Note!!!
 By default scope is enabled

-Scoped
+# Scoped
+Creates a new DI scope for each dispatch
+- Safely supports handlers registered as Scoped
+- ✅ Use this if your handlers depend on:
+  - EF Core DbContext
+  - IHttpContextAccessor
+  - IMemoryCache, etc.
 ```C#
     builder.Services.AddRoutya(cfg => cfg.Scope = RoutyaDispatchScope.Scoped, Assembly.GetExecutingAssembly());
 ```

-Root
+# Root
+Fastest option
+- avoids creating a service scope per dispatch
+- Resolves handlers directly from the root IServiceProvider
+- ✅ Ideal for stateless handlers that are registered as Transient or Singleton
+- ⚠️ Will fail if your handler is registered as Scoped (e.g., it uses DbContext or IHttpContextAccessor)
 ```C#
     builder.Services.AddRoutya(cfg => cfg.Scope = RoutyaDispatchScope.Root, Assembly.GetExecutingAssembly());
 ```

-You can add an auto registration of IRequestHandler, IAsyncRequestHandler and INotificationHandler by adding the executing assembly
+You can add an auto registration of IRequestHandler, IAsyncRequestHandler and INotificationHandler by adding the executing assembly.
+This however registers all your request handlers as scoped.

 Note!!!
 By default you would have to manually register your Requests/Notifications and Handlers